gbeltrao/squidex-docs/02-architecture/01-overview.md

 Squidex is based on the following frameworks and tools:

 * ASP.NET Core for the backend.
-* Angular for the management UI
+* Angular for the Management UI
 * MongoDB for the event Store and persistency
 * Orleans as a backend technology.